oraichain/docs/developer/networks/mainnet/become-a-full-node-operator-from-source.md

 ---
-description: Instructions to install the oraid binary and run as service by systemd
+description: Instructions to install the oraid binary and run as a service by systemd
 ---

 # Oraid Installation and setup